junxit/us-congress-code/title-26/chapter-1/sec-84.md

 section: 84
 ---

 # § 84.
-Transfer of appreciated property to political organization
+Transfer of appreciated property to political organizations

 - **(a)** *General rule* If—
   - **(1)** any person transfers property to a political organization, and